tomhendra/courses/19-testing-javascript/README.md

 ### 5.2.
 Compile Modules with Babel in Jest Tests

-- To test something more meaningful we can turn our attention to the [utils.js](19-testing-javascript/04-configure-jest/src/shared/utils.js) file which contains the `getFormattedValue` function.
+- To test something more meaningful we can look at the [utils.js](19-testing-javascript/04-configure-jest/src/shared/utils.js) file which contains the `getFormattedValue` function.
 - We can create a `__test__` directory nearby containing a `utils.js` file to match what we want to test.
-- However the test will fail with `SyntaxError: Cannot use import statement outside a module`.
+- But the test will fail with `SyntaxError: Cannot use import statement outside a module`.
 - The issue is that Jest runs in Node but Node does not support import statements.
-- What's happening in our app is that we are compiling our import statements using Webpack.
+- In our app we are compiling import statements using Webpack, which Webpack understands by default.
-- Webpack understands the import statements by default.
+- We have configured Webpack further with Babel Loader, so it'll compile everything else that isn't supported by the browsers that we don't support.
-- We have Webpack configured further with the Babel Loader, so it'll compile everything else that isn't supported by the browsers that we don't support.
+- The trick here is that in our Babel RC, we've configured `@babel/preset-env` to not compile modules so that Webpack can manage them.
-- The trick here is that in our Babel RC, we're configuring `@babel/preset-env` to not compile the modules so that Webpack can manage those.
+- Jest is automatically picking up this Babel configuration and applying it to our test code.
-- Jest is actually automatically picking up this Babel configuration and applying it to our test code.
-However, because we have this configured to not compile the modules, that's where we're having the problem.
+- However, because we have Babel configured to not compile modules, it is causing our problem.
-- If we remove that configuration and then try to run `npm t` again, we're actually going to get things working, but now we're not going to get the benefits of tree shaking with Webpack.
-We want to have our cake and eat it too here.
+- If we remove that configuration and then try to run `npm t` again, it wil work, but we're not going to get the benefits of tree shaking with Webpack.
-- Instead, what we're going to do is `isTest`.
+- We want to have our cake and eat it too.
-- Then it'll be basically the same as the, "Is prod process ENV node ENV equals test."
+- Instead we're going to use `isTest` to check the environment for `test`.

 ```js
 const isTest = String(process.env.NODE_ENV) === "test";
 ```

-- We're in a test environment if the node `ENV` equals `test` and jest sets that for us automatically.
+- We're in a test environment if the node `ENV` equals `test` which Jest sets for us automatically.
-- If we are in test, then we want to compile the modules to commonjs, so it works in node.
+- If we are in `test`, then we want to compile the modules to commonjs, so it works in node.
 - Otherwise, we won't compile it at all and Webpack will take over.

 ```js